DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

           - name: DD_COLLECT_KUBERNETES_EVENTS
             value: "true"
 ```
-And use the RBAC below to get the best out of it.

-## Pre-requisites for the Datadog Cluster Agent to interact with the API server.

-For the Datadog Cluster Agent to produce events, service checks and run checks one needs to enable it to perform a few actions.
-Please find the minimum RBAC listed in [the manifests](/manifests/rbac) to get the full scope of features.
-These manifests will create a Service Account, a Cluster Role with a restricted scope and actions detailed below and a Cluster Role Binding as well.

-### The Datadog Cluster Agent needs:

-- `get`, `list` and `watch` of `Componenentstatuses` to produce the controle plane service checks.
-- `get` and `update` of the `Configmaps` named `eventtokendca` to update and query the most up to date version token corresponding to the latest event stored in ETCD.
-- `watch` the `Services` to perform the Autodiscovery based off of services activity
-- `get`, `list` and `watch` of the `Pods`
-- `get`, `list` and `watch`  of the `Nodes`
-- `get`, `list` and `watch`  of the `Endpoints` to run cluster level health checks.

-The ConfigMap to store the `event.tokenKey` and the `event.tokenTimestamp` has to be deployed in the `default` namespace and be named `configmapdcatoken`
-One can simply run `kubectl create configmap configmapdcatoken --from-literal="event.tokenKey"="0"` .
-NB: you can set any resversion here, make sure it's not set to a value superior to the actual curent resversion.

-You can also set the `event.tokenTimestamp`, if not present, it will be automatically set.
+Apply the manifest:
+`kubectl create -f dca_deploy.yaml`

 ### Command line interface of the Cluster Agent

 The available commands for the Cluster Agents are:
-- `datadog-cluster-agent status`: This will give you an overview of the components of the agent and their health.
+- `datadog-cluster-agent status`: Gives an overview of the components of the agent and their health.
-- `datadog-cluster-agent metamap [nodeName]`: Will query the local cache of the mapping between the pods living on `nodeName`
+- `datadog-cluster-agent metamap [nodeName]`: Queries the local cache of the mapping between the pods living on `nodeName`
     and the cluster level metadata it's associated with (endpoints ...).
-    One can also not specify the `nodeName` to run the mapper on all the nodes of the cluster.
+    Not specifying the `nodeName` will run the mapper on all the nodes of the cluster.
 - `datadog-cluster-agent flare [caseID]`: Similarly to the node agent, the cluster agent can aggregate the logs and the configurations used
     and forward an archive to the support team or be deflated and used locally.